Assistant Professor, Occupational Therapy

-Dr. Cecille Corsilles-Sy has 30 years of professional experience as an occupational therapist with 23 years of clinical experience in adult rehabilitation in a Level 1 trauma center including treatment for stroke, traumatic brain injury, spinal cord injury, degenerative neurological disorders, orthopedic disorders, limb loss, and burns.
-She has worked in OT and OTA education for the last 8 years teaching a wide range of courses including courses in basic sciences, OT foundations, assessment, and interventions in human occupations, and professional development.
-She has been part of Puget Sound as adjunct faculty and as a clinical instructor in the adult onsite clinic, on and off since 2003, and has joined as full-time faculty since Fall 2021.
+Prof. Cecille Corsilles-Sy has 25+ years of clinical experience in adult rehabilitation in a Level 1 trauma center including interventions for stroke, traumatic brain injury, spinal cord injury, degenerative neurological disorders, orthopedic disorders, limb loss, and burns.
+She has worked in OT and OTA education teaching a wide range of courses including basic sciences, OT foundations, assessment, and interventions in human occupations, and professional development.
+She has been part of Puget Sound as adjunct faculty and as a clinical instructor in the adult onsite clinic, on and off since 2003, and has joined as full-time faculty since fall 2021.

 Puget Sound Community

 "The university’s campus-wide programming and initiatives toward diverse and inclusive community; and the OT program’s mission to prepare culturally sensitive graduates drew me to Puget Sound.
 These values align with my personal beliefs on the power of a learning community that respects diversity, approaches differences with cultural humility, and dismantles racism that leads to health disparities.”

 “Occupational therapy practice, as in Liberal Arts education, requires an expansive view of humanity, understanding contextual factors that impact performance with a goal of improving quality of life for the individual and their community.”